ArguelloPY/Juando-AI/README.md

 #  Local AI Environment & Juando Chatbot

-A fully private, offline AI environment running open-source large language models (LLMs) on local hardware — no subscriptions, no data leaving your machine.
+A fully private, offline AI environment running open-source large language models (LLMs) on local hardware.
+No subscriptions and no data leaving your machine.
 Includes a custom-built chatbot frontend called **Juando**.

 ---